django-fluent/django-fluent-contents/README.rst

 * Text content - write rich text in a WYSIWYG editor (provided by django-wysiwyg_).
 * Markup - write content with reStructuredText, Markdown or Textile (provided by *docutils*, *Markdown* or *textile*).
-* Forms - display forms created with django-form-designer_.
+* Forms - display forms created with django-form-designer-ai_.

 **Online content:**